Zeimaen/LockFreeHashMap/README.md

 If you are interested in this HashMap implementation and want to contribute, feel free to create a fork, submit a patch or just send me a message.

-This source was released under the terms of [MIT](http://opensource.org/licenses/MIT) license.
 Copyright © 2013 Simon Loesing